 There is a plethora of devices available which generate a pleasant sound to help cover up the tinnitus.
 Examples include applications on smart phones, sound generators or a simple ceiling fan.
 Many different types of sounds can be selected ranging from static to waves or frogs chirping.
 These sounds are more pleasant to listen to than the buzzing tinnitus, but are also psychologically powerful because the sound is selected to be heard.

 Tinnitus associated with hearing loss is harder to ignore since hearing acuity is reduced.
 Thankfully, this type of tinnitus is almost always helped by hearing aids.
 Hearing aids bring in more sounds to help cover up the annoying sound originating from within the head.
 Certain hearing aids have extra features which can be activated in the cases where the amplification alone isn’t enough to alleviate the tinnitus.
 Widex Zen is a great example of this technology which uses random, chime-like tones for relaxation and for tinnitus treatment.
 The tones allow a patient to avoid complete silence and reduce the focus on the tinnitus.
 The hearing aid monitors the level of sounds coming into it and activates the Zen tones when it is quiet.

 This is NOT an effective treatment for tinnitus and will actually make it appear to be worse!
 Earplugs block out sounds from the environment and bring even more attention to the sound originating from inside.

 Approximately 50% of people with tinnitus exhibit hyperacusis, an oversensitivity to sound.

-Audiologists Mary Gamble and Denise E. Koehler and otolaryngologists Dr. Rohn and Dr. Gamble of Otolaryngology Specialists of North Texas are highly experienced and uniquely qualified to identify a wide variety of pathology and underlying medical conditions of tinnitus.
+Audiologists, Mary Gamble and Lisette Jackson, Au.D., CCC-A and otolaryngologists, Dr. Rohn and Dr. Gamble of Otolaryngology Specialists of North Texas are highly experienced and uniquely qualified to identify a wide variety of pathology and underlying medical conditions of tinnitus.